PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 ]

-[@!RFC2308] defines the TTL of the SOA record that must be returned in negative answers (NXDOMAIN or NODATA):
+[@!RFC2308] defines the TTL of the SOA (Start Of Authority) record that must be returned in negative answers (NXDOMAIN or NODATA):

 > The TTL of this record is set from the minimum of the MINIMUM field of the SOA record and the TTL of the SOA itself, and indicates how long a resolver may cache the negative answer.